amitmeena24/Analog-Clock/README.md

-# Analog-Clock
+# Analog-Clocks
- This a an analog clocks built using HTML,CSS and javascript.
+I built analog clocks using HTML, CSS and JavaScript.